CorcoVs/Restaurant-List/README.md

 3. Use the search bar to find specific restaurants.
 4. Click on discounts to visit the respective platforms.

-Feel free to contribute or report issues!
+Contributions are welcome!
+If you have ideas for improvements, want to add more Cluj-based restaurants, or fix a bug, feel free to contribute to the project.